 How Much Notice is Needed for Raising Rent?

 A landlord must provide “adequate” notice.
 For a month-to-month tenancy a 45-Day Notice before increasing rent, for tenancies less than a month a 15-Day Notice.
 (HRS §521-21(d)(e))

 For a FREE rent increase notice template, click here.

 How Often Can Rent Be Increased?

-The state has no legislation controlling how often rent may be increased so long as requirements regarding notice are followed.
+Hawaii has no statute controlling how often rent may be increased so long as requirements regarding notice are followed.

 Laws Regarding Late Fees

 A landlord can charge a late fee, but it must be disclosed in the lease agreement.
 The late fee cannot be more than 8% of the amount of rent that is due.
 (Haw.
 Rev. Stat. § 521-21(f))